-- 6.4 However, in addition there is also the potential capital growth which reflects how the value of an asset changes over time.
-If, for example, the value of the £1,000,000 investment had risen to £1,025,000 by the end of the first year; this would give capital growth of 2.5% and a combined gross investment return of 7.5% - 6.5 The yield figure will reflect the various risks involved in the investment.
-By and large, the higher the level of uncertainty (e.g., a tenant with a poor credit rating) the higher the required yield would be. - 6.6 The average/balanced target yield for investments made is 7% nominal.
-There will be costs incurred in managing the Portfolio and also costs associated with abortive work (feasibility studies, consultant work/staff time unsuccessful acquisitions bids). - 6.7 Individual lot sizes can each be considered on their merits as long as they conform to the agreed overall portfolio mix. - 6.8 Assuming that investment/development property is the only asset class of investment that is being considered, the overall return of a standalone investment will vary depending on the market sector, the nature of the property asset acquired and the characteristics of the tenant in the acquired property. - 6.9 Whilst aiming for a yield of 7%, the Portfolio will seek to invest in assets that guarantee at least a market yield in order to manage future risk by securing a return on investment attractive to the market.
+- 7.1 Whilst it is intended that future investments should be judged primarily on the basis of the County Council's wider policy objectives; it is important to ensure that the financial performance of the assets held is acceptable. - 7.2 The level of yield required balances security and liquidity. - 7.3 The yield will reflect the various risks involved in the investment.
+By and large, the higher the level of uncertainty (e.g., a tenant with a poor credit rating) the higher the required yield would need to be. - 7.4 The medium term target rate of return for investments is 7% pa.
+There will be costs incurred in managing the Portfolio and also costs associated with abortive work (feasibility studies, consultant work/staff time unsuccessful acquisitions bids). - 7.5 Individual lot sizes can each be considered on their merits as long as they conform to the agreed overall portfolio mix. - 7.6 Assuming that investment/development property is the only asset class of investment that is being considered, the overall return of a standalone investment will vary depending on the market sector, the nature of the property asset acquired and the characteristics of the tenant in the acquired property. - 7.7 Whilst seeking to achieve the target return of 7%, the Portfolio will invest in assets that generate a return that reflects the underlying risk of the investment thereby ensuring that assets remain attractive to the market .